Sylvester W Zhang

 REU

 I have been involved in undergraduate mentoring across several programs.
 Below is a list of papers that resulted from undergraduate projects I mentored, some of which I co-authored.
+If you are an undergrad student at UCLA and want to discuss research opportunites, feel free to reach out.

 Below are some REU programs that I’ve been involved with.